Jolly Swag's BGCM STEAM Camp PSA

 We know you put a lot of thought into your children’s summer activities.
 It’s only natural to have questions and weigh your options.
 We’ve gathered some of the most common questions about our BGCM's Virtual STEAM camp and answered them here.
 We hope you find this useful.

-Is BGCM's STEM camp truly suitable for all skill levels?
+Is BGCM's Virtual STEAM camp truly suitable for all skill levels?

 Absolutely.
 We provide special attention to each camper with a small student to teacher ratio, so each child can learn the material.
 Beginners welcome!

-How long is BGCM's STEAM camp and how many classes will students have during the program?
+How long is BGCM's Virtual STEAM camp and how many classes will students have during the program?

 What does a typical day of BGCM's Virtual STEAM camp look like?